 I discovered the effects of each of these on my playing.
 Some of them were positive, and some of them weren’t.
 I realized that there was a trade-off between efficiency and flexibility.
 The first 30 minutes I spent working on something made it tremendously better, the second 30 minutes made it a little bit better than that, and the third 30 minutes did not help much at all.
 It was best to spend no longer than about 30 minutes working on something if I wasn’t getting it.
 I should move on to something else or quit practicing altogether.

 Consistent practice makes for consistent performance under consistent circumstances.
 It tends to breed inflexible musicians with a few finely honed skill which can easily be disrupted when conditions aren’t ideal.
 A bit of inconsistency in practice habits can greatly improve a musician’s flexibility.
 I now advise my students to be just a bit less consistent, and a bit more persistent.
 We should never practice more than we can keep our full concentration.
-We should never practice any one aspect of playing for too long or to the exclusion of everything else.
+We should never practice any one aspect of playing for too long or to the exclusive of everything else.
 We should always strive to make everything effortless and speechlike/songlike.
 Video recording is one of the best practice tools anyone has ever invented!

 I will end this with a quote from Jascha Heifetz, one of the greatest violinists in history who was especially known for his almost flawless technique.
 Heifetz was asked if he practiced six hours a day.
 He responded: